 Overall, I recommend the Panasonic as the best bread maker for sourdough.
 It can do just about anything, and that versatility is a huge plus.
 I definitely suggest using it with the sourdough mixes, at least until you perfect the process.

-Whether you’re making sliced bread for your morning skillet-fried eggs, sandwiches for your kid’s school lunch, or bread bowls for smoked salmon chowder, your bread maker will serve up some delicious, fresh bread whenever you want!
+Whether you’re making sliced bread for your morning skillet-fried eggs, sandwiches for your lunch for work or your kid’s school lunch, or bread bowls for smoked salmon chowder, your bread maker will serve up some delicious, fresh bread whenever you want!

 Time to take that sandwich to work?
 Check out these awesome lunch boxes for adults.